JBwien/Sportradar_FE/README.md

 	Use the dropdown menu at the top of the calendar to filter events by sport.
 View Event Details:

 	Click on a highlighted day in the calendar to view events for that day.

-Project Structure
+Project Structure:
-	index.html: The main HTML file.
+	index.html The main HTML file.
-	styles.css: Contains the styles for the application. script.js: Contains all the JavaScript logic.
+	styles.css Contains the styles for the application. script.js Contains all the JavaScript logic.
-	events.json: Initial event data (used if local storage is empty).
+	events.json Initial event data (used if local storage is empty).